hmcts/service-auth-provider-java-client/README.md

 # service-auth-provider-java-client

-This is the Service auth provider client for Civil Money Claims.
+This is the client library for the service-auth-provider api micro service.
-The service provides a methods to generate s2s auth token for a microservice and caches it for 4 hours.
+The service provides a methods to generate s2s auth token for a micro service and caches it for 4 hours.

 ## Getting started